Sean Gelael: 2025: Move to United Autosports

-On 3 January 2025, United Autosports confirmed that Gelael and his former WRT teammate Darren Leung will join the team for the 2025 season.
-They are set to partner Marino Sato in the No. 95 McLaren 720S GT3 Evo.
+On 3 January 2025, United Autosports confirmed that Gelael and his former WRT teammate Darren Leung would join the team for the 2025 season, partnering with Marino Sato in the No. 95 McLaren 720S GT3 Evo.

 Personal life

 Gelael is the only son of the owner of Kentucky Fried Chicken's Indonesian franchise and former rally driver Ricardo Gelael and the youngest child of actress Rini S. Bono.
 He is the cousin of Indonesian tennis player Justin Barki.
 His late grandfather Dick Gelael is the founder of Gelael Supermarket and Multi Food Indonesia.

+In October 2025, Gelael and actress Hana Malasan announced their engagement.